angular/zone.js/STANDARD-APIS.md

 EventTarget

-- For browser support eventTarget, zone.js just patch EventTarget, so everything inherit from EventTarget will also be patched.
+- For browsers supporting EventTarget, Zone.js just patches EventTarget, so everything that inherits from EventTarget will also be patched.
-- For browser does not support eventTarget, zone.js will patch the following APIs in the IDL that inherit from EventTarget
+- For browsers that do not support EventTarget, Zone.js will patch the following APIs in the IDL that inherit from EventTarget

  |||||